National parks of the United Kingdom: Conflicts in national parks

-Gift shops and cafés which cater for the needs of tourists are often more profitable than shops selling everyday goods for local people (such as butchers or bakers).
-In some villages where tourist shops are in the majority and there are few shops catering for the local people, the local community may feel pushed out by the tourists.
-Houses are often very expensive in tourist villages as there is demand for them as second homes or holiday homes by holiday cottage firms or well-off people who live elsewhere, or who move to a local home from which they commute to work, making them unaffordable for local people.
-This is a particular problem in areas within easy commuting distance of large cities, such as the Peak District, the Lake District, the Yorkshire Dales, and the New Forest and South Downs.
+Gift shops and cafés which cater for the needs of tourists are often more profitable than shops selling everyday goods for local people, such as butchers or bakers.
+In some villages, where tourist shops are in the majority and there are few shops catering for the local people, the local community may feel pushed out by tourists.
+Houses are often very expensive in tourist villages, as there is demand for them as second or holiday homes, making them unaffordable for local people.
+This is a particular problem in areas within easy commuting distance of large cities, such as the Peak District, the Lake District, the Yorkshire Dales, the New Forest and South Downs.